Bill's Bountiful Blog

 Consumer advocate journalists are the next category of reporters to fall under the spell of self-aggrandizement.
 They openly admit they are here to "fight for consumers".
 No where in their diatribes do they promise to care if the consumer is correct or accurate.
 Never do they check out the reputation of the consumer.

-Instead, they start with the bias the "consumer is always right."
 That is tantamount to saying that in a divorce, the "Husband is always right."
 Society has learned there are seldom absolutes like that and anyone with sufficient education or self-thought knows better.

 A good reporter’s job is not to become the story.
 But to report it fairly.
 Those who take delight in chasing people down the street, jumping on employees, demanding meetings with people they have never met or and making life hell for other people so he can print a dishonest and disreputable story have sunk to the lowest level.